Skip to content

 In other words, the LLM creates abstractions.

-But it barely senses how much those abstractions lock away future options.
+But it has almost no sense of how much those abstractions lock down future options.

-In this sense, the LLM's tendency to sprawl may not be an accidental mistake but something almost inevitable.
+In this respect, the LLM's tendency to generate divergent output may not be an accidental mistake but something close to inevitable.

-An LLM does not bear the failure costs over the long term.
+An LLM does not bear the cost of failure over the long term.

-that friction does not surface sufficiently in the linguistic layer at the time of generation.
+that friction does not surface sufficiently in the language visible at generation time.

-is not one that best expresses the current intent;
+is not the one that best expresses the current intent;

-it is one that can absorb the friction cost
+it is the one that can absorb the friction cost

-This is why code generated by an LLM often appears, on the surface, to be even better designed than code written by a human developer.
+often looks, on the surface, even more "well-designed" than code written by a human developer.

 Interfaces are cleanly separated,